 How much medicinal mushroom extract is in Forij granola?

 What are the World's Healthiest Mushrooms?

-The consumption or adaptogenic mushrooms was shown to improve symptoms of chronic diseases, slow tumor growth, lower blood pressure, and aid in mental health.
+The consumption or adaptogenic mushrooms was shown to improve symptoms of chronic diseases, slow tumor growth, balance blood pressure and blood sugar, and aid in nervous system and mental health.
 Some of the healthiest mushrooms you can consume are: